 - Any pre-requisites required to take the course at the host institution

-- Course materials and/or assignments (optional, but please retain in case further documentation is needed)
+- Course materials and/or assignments: required for language acquisition courses.
+Please retain in case further documentation is needed for all other courses.

 Note: You can only upload one file for each course, so please remember to merge your files.